JFeez/taxes-for-tutors/README.md

     [ledger](http://ledger-cli.org/) which is a text-file based system, which is very flexible, free, and open-source.
 I've included my Makefile for generating income and balance statements, should anyone actually find that useful.
+If the nuts and bolts of how to do this is in ledger is interesting, shoot me an email.

 ## Other types of taxes

-All of the above is pretty undergrad business major material, but there are a couple taxes worth pointing out:
+All of the above is pretty undergrad business major material, but there are a couple real world edge-cases worth pointing out:

-  * Sales Tax - If you are providing a good, you may be on the hook for sales tax.
+  * Sales Tax - If you are providing goods, you may be on the hook for sales tax.
 You should know if you are or not at the time of billing, not next April.
+That said, all the sales tax your business paid should also be deductible.
+Generally not relevant to tutoring/consulting, unless you are also selling your own materials/book/etc.
-  * Social Security - Since you are your own business, you will have to pay double (yourself + business).
+  * Social Security - Since you are your own business, you will have to pay double (yourself + invisible business withholding).
 It does phase out in the low six-figures, which can happen if you have a day job at Google or such.
-The State of California helpfully raises their state rate at the exact same point by about the same amount, so don't expect to notice, though.
+The State of California helpfully raises their state rate at the exact same point by about the same amount, so don't expect to take it home, though.
   * State Taxes - There's a chance that if a client lives in another state, that state will try to tax you.
 Generally, if you weren't a resident, they won't, but if you were there for a few months they may try.
 Depending on the difference between your home state and work state tax brackets, this could be advantageous.
+Also relevant if you move from LA to NYC for a summer internship.
 Talk to a pro before you try.
-  * Late Fees - Businesses are suppossed to pay the IRS quarterly, and the IRS will fine you if you cross some threshold.
+  * Late Fees - Businesses are suppossed to pay the IRS quarterly, and the IRS will fine them if they don't and make a certain amount of money.
 Next time, let turbotax print out the payment schedule for you, or adjust the withholding at your day job.